ry-wang/HackerRank/README.md

 # HackerRank
-Compliation of all HackerRank Challenges I've done
+Compliation of all HackerRank Challenges I've done.